-46. Policies and Practises
+47. Policies and Practises

-Parents/Carers will be asked to update their contact details, as well as the details for those who they give responsibility of care to their child, in their absence.
+Parents/Carers will be asked to update their contact details, at least annually or when needed, including those who they give responsibility of care to their child, in their absence.
 At least two contact details will be retained in school.